ai4eu/tutorials/DSC_Data_Exchange/dsc-text-node/Readme.md

 ```

-## Step 3: Generate gRPC classes for Python:
+## Step 3: Generate gRPC classes for Python

-Open the terminal, change the directory to be in the same folder that the proto file is
+Open the terminal, change the directory to be in the same folder where the proto file is
 in.
-To generate the gRPC classes we have to install the needed libraries first:
+To generate the gRPC classes, we have to install the following needed libraries first:

 * Install gRPC :
 ```cmd